SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    <#function name#>(<#argument name 1#>: <#argument value 1#>, <#argument name 2#>: <#argument value 2#>)

-A function call expression can include a trailing closure in the form of a closure expression immediately after the closing parenthesis.
+A function call expression can include trailing closures in the form of closure expressions immediately after the closing parenthesis.
-The trailing closure is understood as an argument to the function, added after the last parenthesized argument.
+The trailing closures are understood as arguments to the function, added after the last parenthesized argument.
-The following function calls are equivalent:
+The first closure expression is unlabeled;
+any additional closure expressions are preceded by their argument labels.
+The example below shows the equivalent version of function calls that do and don't use trailing closure syntax:

 .. testcode:: trailing-closure